-Stochastic simulations involve at least some random inputs.
-This introductory tutorial is meant to call attention to the need to model and generate such inputs in ways that may not be the standard or defaults in simulation-modeling software.
-There are both dangers involved with doing things inappropriately, as well as opportunities to do things better, making for more accurate and more precise results from simulations.
-Specific issues include possible dependence across and within random inputs, use of empirical distributions, and non-default use of the underlying random-number generator.
+Stochastic simulations involve random inputs, so produce random outputs too.
+This introductory tutorial is meant to call attention to the need to model and generate such inputs in ways that may not be the standard or defaults in simulation-modeling software, yet can be critical to model validity (a.k.a. getting right rather than wrong answers).
+There are both dangers involved with doing this inappropriately, as well as opportunities to do things better, making for more accurate and more precise results from simulations.
+Specific issues include possible dependence across and within random inputs, use of empirical distributions even if a "standard" fits the data, and non-default use of the underlying random-number generator.
 Suggestions for novel ways of implementing some of these ideas in simulation-modeling software are offered.